bmob/BmobChatAi/README.md

-# swift-chat-ai
+# chatgpt-bmob1

-bmob-chat-ai  Bmob后端云chat AI sdk。
+A description of this package.